Cuttack district

 Cuttack district is one of the 30 districts of Odisha state in India.
 It is located in the coastal part of the state and its administrative headquarters are located in the city of Cuttack.
-As of 2011 Census, after Ganjam, it is the second most populous district of Odisha (out of 30), with a population of 2,624,470.
+As of 2011 Census, after Ganjam, it is the second most populous district of Odisha, with a population of 2,624,470.
 The name is an anglicized form of Kataka or Katak meaning Fort – referring to the Barabati Fort.
 The district is bisected by the river Mahanadi and its numerous distributaries and occupies a large portion of the river's delta.
 It is bounded by the Angul, Dhenkanal, Nayagarh and Khurda districts to the west while its southern and eastern boundaries touch Puri, Jagatsinghpur, Kendrapara and Jajpur districts.

 History

 The history of the district is the same as that of Odisha owing to the strategic location of Cuttack city.
 The city in some form or the other has been an administrative centre since the Kesari kings of the 10th century.
 The fort at Barabati continued to be the capital of the Mughals who started revenue settlement of Coastal Odisha – thus giving it the vernacular name of Mughalbandi.
 Occupied successively by the Nawab of Bengal and the Maratha Empire, it finally fell to the British.
 Simultaneously, a number of petty princely states existed along the north and south bank of the Mahanadi upstream from Cuttack.
 After the present Sadar subdivision of the district was conquered along with the rest of Coastal Odisha by the East India Company in 1803, a magistrate and judge were appointed for the newly conquered areas with headquarters at Puri which was later shifted to Cuttack city.
 Further reorganisation took place in 1828 and three districts of Balasore, Puri and Cuttack with headquarters at towns of the same name were constituted.
 Each district was headed by an officer known as the Collector and District Magistrate who was a member of the Indian Civil Service.
 The Commissioner of Orissa division with superintendence powers over these three districts as well as the associated princely states also had his headquarters at Cuttack.

 The subdivision of Banki comprising the feudatory state of Banki and zamindari of Dampada was added to the district in 1840 after the Raja was deposed for murder.
+As of 1872, the district comprised around 3178 sqmi area with 1,494,784 inhabitants.
 The district reached its greatest extent after 1948 when the princely states of Narasinghpur, Baramba, Athagad and Tigiria were added to the district post their accession to India.
 Subdivisions like Gram Panchayats and Community Developments blocks were introduced in 1962.
 A small portion of the district adjoining Bhubaneswar was transferred to Puri district that year.

 Before the division of the district in 1992, it was the largest in Odisha by population.
 It had no less than 42 blocks and six subdivisions with headquarters at Banki, Athagad, Cuttack, Jajpur, Jagatsinghpur and Kendrapada.
 The last three were split off to form separate districts that year.